fedora-copr/copr/README.md

 # This project serves mainly as cheap RPM producer.
-And yet another one back.
+And yet another one.